openharmony/docs/en/device-dev/quick-start/quickstart-lite-faq-compose.md

   2. After the installation, reinstall Python 3.

-## What should I do when the message No module named '_ctypes' is displayed during Python 3 installation?
+## What should I do if the message "No module named '_ctypes'" is displayed during Python 3 installation?

 - **Symptom**

   The following error occurs during Python 3 installation:

   ```
   ModuleNotFoundError: No module named '_ctypes'
   ```